Old Testament · History

 How to Apply Nehemiah 8:10

 Study Nehemiah 8:10 in context by reading the surrounding passage in Nehemiah.
-Identify one person in your life who might be encouraged by this verse on the theme of Strength.
+Identify one person in your life who might be encouraged by this verse on the theme of Do Unto Others in the Bible.
 Share it with them and open a conversation rooted in Scripture — sometimes the most practical application is passing the Word along.